 Shaanxi History Museum is the ideal place for you to learn about Chinese history, especially the Tang Dynasty.
 The museum covers an area of 65,000m², displaying about 370,000 archaeological cultural relics discovered from the Stone Age to 1840 such as murals, paintings, ceramics, coins, bronze, silverware...

-Coming to Shaanxi, visitors will have the opportunity to see the sacred Dai Nhan Tower, to which the Buddhist scriptures was brought from India by the monk named Huyen Trang (Xuanzang).
-Dai Nhan Tower was built 1,300 years ago when Buddhism was extremely flourishing in China.
+Coming to Shaanxi, visitors will have the opportunity to see the sacred Giant Wild Goose Pagoda or Big Wild Goose Pagoda, to which the Buddhist scriptures was brought from India by the monk named Xuanzang.
+The Tower was built 1,300 years ago when Buddhism was extremely flourishing in China.
 The tower has 7 floors, 64.5 meters high which is considered as one of the greatest masterpieces of ancient Chinese architecture.

-We hope that today’s article contains essential info to help you get the most from your trip.
-Remember that Asia Senses is always here to listen to your need and provide you the best services we have.
+We hope that the article contains essential info to help you get the most from your Xian trip.
+Please note that Asia Senses Travel is always available for any further information needed.